oOo0oOo/lean-lsp-mcp/README.md

 There are many valid security concerns with the Model Context Protocol (MCP) in general!

-This MCP is meant as a research tool and is currently in beta.
+This MCP server is meant as a research tool and is currently in beta.
 While it does not handle any sensitive data such as passwords or API keys, it still includes various security risks:
 - Access to your local file system.
 - No rate limiting on tool calls.